theshaun/thinglator-driver-limitlessled/README.md

 - Thinglator - https://github.com/richardwillars/thinglator

 ## Installation
-Navigate to the root of your Devlator installation and run
+Navigate to the root of your Thinglator installation and run
 > npm install thinglator-driver-DRIVERNAME

 Relaunch thinglator by re-running